Haven-jiang/demo/src/main/resources/static/docs/components/main-sidebar.md

 #### Search Form in Sidebar

-You can add this code above user-panel or nav-sidebar:
+You can add this code above userAuth-panel or nav-sidebar:

 ```html
 <form class="form-inline">